jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 [Grounding DINO](https://arxiv.org/abs/2303.05499) is an open-world object detector that takes a string of text and outputs bounding box proposals.
 It was created by fusing a closed-set object detector, [DINO](https://arxiv.org/abs/2203.03605), with a text encoder, [BERT](https://arxiv.org/abs/1810.04805).
 LangSAM takes the bounding box proposals from Grounding DINO and feeds them into SAM to obtain a pixel-wise segmentation mask.
 This [blog post](https://lightning.ai/blog/lang-segment-anything-object-detection-and-segmentation-with-text-prompt) explains LangSAM in much more detail.

+We have two reasons for using LangSAM:
+- FoundationPose requires a segmentation mask of the tracked object(s) in the first frame to initialize pose estimation.
+- We want a database of object segmentations for a data-augmentation task not covered in this article.

 # "Off-the-shelf" Performance
-FoundationPose requires RGBD video frames, a CAD model, camera intrinsics, and a binary mask segmentation mask of the object in first frame to initialize pose tracking.
+FoundationPose requires RGBD video frames, a CAD model, camera intrinsics, and a binary segmentation mask of the tracked object in the first frame.

 Below is a visualization of our input video.
-Its is a VR-teleoperated demonstration of a block-stacking task.
+Its is from a VR-teleoperated demonstration of a block-stacking task.

 {{< youtube 8bc508QxUwo >}}